 When you finish the hike and return to the car park, head straight over to the John Forrest Tavern.
 This is where you can relax with lunch and a drink and pet a few kangaroos at the same time!
 The kangaroos can be found at the tavern at pretty much any time of day as they are fed by the staff of the pub.
 Make sure to keep an eye out for the colourful birds that also hang out around the tavern.

-While the parking at John Forrest is free, there is a fee of $15 per vehicle to enter the national park.
+While the parking at John Forrest is free, you will need a valid national park pass to enter.

 Contributed by Veronika from Travel Geekery